-The final course assessment consists of an exam paper, worth 80% of the total mark, including both knowledge and problem solving type questions.
+The final course assessment consists of an exam paper, worth 80% of the total mark, including both knowledge and problem-solving type questions.

 An assignment must also be completed which makes up the remaining 20% of the mark.
-This involves research on an application of Biology with an impact on society or the environment, a practical experiment and a written report based on this research.
+This involves research on an aspect of Biology, a practical experiment and a written report based on this research.
 Both the exam paper and assignment are marked by the SQA.